muhammadsamiirshad/Election-Management-System/README.md

 ## 📝 License

-This project is available for educational purposes.
-Feel free to modify and extend it while providing appropriate attribution.
+This project is licensed under the MIT License.
+For details, see the [LICENSE](LICENSE) file in the repository.

 ## 👨‍💻 Contributors